-- Fails to meet the conditions for reinstatement to good academic standing within 12 credit hours of being placed on academic probation. - Earns a subsequent grade of C+ or below while on academic probation or having subsequently been reinstated to good standing following academic probation. - Earns two or more F grades in the same semester or cumulatively over the course of his/her entire program of study. - Earns two or more C grades (C+, C, or C-) in the same semester or cumulatively over the course of his/her entire program of study. - Earns an F grade and one C grade (C+, C, or C-) in the same semester or cumulatively over the course of his/her entire program of study. - Fails to successfully pass comprehensive exams after two attempts.
+- Fails to meet the requirements/goals laid out in the Candidate Improvement Plan and any others conditions set for reinstatement to good academic standing within 12 credit hours of being placed on academic probation. - Earns a subsequent grade of C+ or below while on academic probation or having subsequently been reinstated to good standing following academic probation. - Earns two or more F grades in the same semester or cumulatively over the course of his/her entire program of study. - Earns two or more C grades (C+, C, or C-) in the same semester or cumulatively over the course of his/her entire program of study. - Earns an F grade and one C grade (C+, C, or C-) in the same semester or cumulatively over the course of his/her entire program of study. - Fails to successfully pass comprehensive exams after two attempts.